May. 13, 2024

 From contributor H:

-As for markups, I have a large furniture retailer near me that is advertising a sale at 50% off and 18 months to pay, no interest or payments due till then…?
-How's he do it?
+As for markups, I have a large furniture retailer near me that is advertising a sale at 50% off and 18 months to pay, no interest or payments due until then...
+How's he doing it?
 I don't know, but do I really need to?

 From contributor J: